Discovery of a Dusty, Chemically Mature Companion to a z$\sim$4 Starburst Galaxy in JWST ERS Data: Results

 \subsection{Discovery}

-In the pseudo-narrowband image (Fig.~\ref{f:spec} left) collapsed over the \ha line in the original NIRSpec spectral cube, two sources show up in addition to the strongly lensed ring and the lensing elliptical galaxy.
+We create an image (Fig.~\ref{f:spec} left) by collapsing all emission in spectral channels covering the \ha line in the original NIRSpec spectral cube.
+This pseudo-narrowband image reveals the presence of two sources in addition to the strongly lensed ring and the lensing elliptical galaxy.
 The brighter source at the south east corner (``B'' in Fig.~\ref{f:spec}) is referred to as SPT0418-SE-1, and the source between the lensing galaxy and ring (``C'') is denoted SPT0418-SE-2.

 The spectra of the newly-discovered sources as well as the strongly-lensed ring (Fig.~\ref{f:spec} right) show strong detection of the \ha line, [N II]$\lambda6548, 6584$ doublet, [S II]$\lambda6716, 6731$ doublet, [S III]$\lambda9069, 9531$ lines, and a tentative detection of the [O I]$\lambda6300$ line.
 These strong emission lines enable us to identify the association of the discovered sources in redshift space.